NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/admin-groups.md

 # Admin Groups

 Admin Groups streamline the ability to manage a list of administrators for one or more projects and/or quizzes.
-Once an Admin Group is created you can easily add/remove members to/from it.
+Once an Admin Group is created you can easily add and remove members to and from the group.
 A group can then be assigned to one or more projects and/or quizzes which then allows the members of the group to have administrative privileges to the assigned projects and/or quizzes.

-To create an admin group please navigate to ``Admin Groups`` page and click ``Admin Group +`` button.
+To create an admin group please navigate to the ``Admin Groups`` page and then click the ``Admin Group +`` button.

 ![page-admin-groups.png](../../screenshots/admin/page-admin-groups.png)